 Lower long O

 Lower long U

-For Unicode Compliant Applications, you can activate the Extended Roman keyboard (10.2) or the U.S. Extended keyboard (10.3+) to type the long marks.
+You can activate the ABC/Extended Roman keyboard to type the long marks.

 |Macron||ā, Ā||Option+A, V|